Paid Employee and Family Medical Leave

 As this is an enhancement to the current, federally-mandated Family Medical Leave Act, the guidelines for qualification, application, and administration are essentially the same as those for FMLA.

 Each leave case is unique, and HR should be consulted immediately when an employee announces or discovers that they will be out of work for an extended amount of time (4 work days or more in a row for the same qualifying reason).
 HR will follow up with the location business manager and the employee to determine qualification and to guide them through the next steps of the leave.

 To ensure that qualifying leave will be paid, employees must follow the policy and procedure (PDF) as it is written.

 The following information applies to Paid Employee and Family Medical Leave as well as FMLA:

-Employees are eligible for a covered FMLA job-protected leave if they have worked for the Diocese for at least 12 months and have worked 1,250 hours over the 12-month period immediately prior to their leave.
+Employees are eligible for a covered job-protected leave if they have worked for the diocese for at least 12 months and have worked 1,250 hours over the 12-month period immediately prior to their leave.
 Note: 1,250 hours is time worked and does not count sick, vacation, holiday, inclement weather, nor other types of non-productive time.

 Basic Leave Entitlement

-Eligible employees may take up to 12 weeks of unpaid, job protected* leave for the following reasons:
+Eligible employees may take up to 12 weeks of job-protected* leave for the following reasons:

 - For incapacity due to pregnancy, prenatal medical care or child birth;